MaBlock7/company_success_prediction/README.md

 # bankruptcy_prediction
-Master thesis on the topic of bankruptcy / success prediction of Swiss start-up companies.
+Master thesis code on the topic of bankruptcy / success prediction of Swiss start-up companies.